Below are the Current Research Assistants in the Alcohol Research Lab!

 - Attend lab for a minimum of 8 hours a week.

 Interested in being a Research Assistant?
-Email Dr. Read.
+Submit an application to Dr. Read.